-CNN just released their annual list of the world’s happiest countries.
-Meanwhile U.S. News ranks countries each year on quality of life.
-CNN’s criteria defining happiness includes GDP, life expectancy, generosity, social support, freedom and level of corruption income.
-U.S. News’ rankings look at tangibles such as quality education and health care, and intangible factors like environmental quality.
+The World Happiness Report just released its annual list of the world’s happiest countries.
+Meanwhile, U.S. News ranks countries each year on quality of life.
+The World Happiness Report criteria defining happiness includes GDP, life expectancy, generosity, social support, freedom and level of corruption income.
+U.S. News’ rankings look at tangibles such as quality of education and health care, and intangible factors like social purpose and environmental quality.

 Sustainability in communities has become recognized in recent years as a key factor in quality of life and happiness.
-It has become evident that many sustainable practices enhance quality of life.
+With climate change evidence all around us, it has become evident that many sustainable practices enhance quality of life.
 Plus, many parents want to instill eco-conscious values into their offspring.
 Since the key function of an HOA is to enhance the quality of life of its members, green HOAs add more value than their non-green counterparts.

 Benefits to the HOA of sustainable practices